Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Consensus Time

 where $\Psi(c)=\int_{c_a}^{c}\left[2v(z)/D(z)\right]\,dz$.
 All dependence on the higher-order structure enters through $v(c)$ and $D(c)$, which are determined by the majority leverage of size-$n$ groups averaged over $P(n)$.

 The quadrature in Eq.~\eqref{eq:mfpt_quadrature} does not admit a closed form for general $P(n)$.
-However, in the large-$N$ (drift-dominated) regime, the Wentzel--Kramers--Brillouin limit applies: the exponential kernels localize, and the MFPT is dominated by the deterministic time of flight of the coarse-grained dynamics $dc/d \tau=v(c)$:
+However, in the large-$N$ regime, when the dynamics is predominantly drift driven, the MFPT is well approximated by its leading deterministic contribution.
+In this case, the main contribution comes from the time of flight of the coarse-grained dynamics $dc/d\tau = v(c)$, yielding

-Here, $c_i$ and $c_f$ are chosen along a deterministic trajectory so that $v(c)$ has the same sign as $(c_f-c_i)$, ensuring $T>0$.
-Physically, Eq.~\eqref{eq:tof_leading} implies that in well-mixed populations, majority-induced drift sets the ordering pace, whereas demographic fluctuations merely fix the width of the initial boundary layer the system must escape.
+Here, $c_i$ and $c_f$ are chosen along a deterministic trajectory such that $v(c)$ has the same sign as $(c_f-c_i)$, ensuring $T>0$.
+Physically, Eq.~\eqref{eq:tof_leading} indicates that in a well-mixed population the ordering time is controlled primarily by the majority-induced drift, while fluctuations mainly set the width of the boundary layer from which the system escapes.

 For initially balanced configurations, we regularize the unstable fixed point at $c=1/2$ by displacing the initial condition by its natural finite-size fluctuation, $c_i=1/2+\delta$ with $\delta \sim N^{-1/2}$, and we set the absorbing threshold at $c_f=1-1/N$.
 The shift $\delta$ reflects the typical demographic imbalance arising from random initial conditions, representing the minimal bias that majority pressure can amplify~\cite{van1992stochastic}.
 The choice $c_f=1-1/N$ avoids the singular boundary at $c=1$ while capturing the ``last minority'' conversion.
 This prescription prevents long, uninformative sojourns near the unstable point and isolates the genuine $N$-dependence of the consensus time.